 JUNAGARH FORT (BIKANER) – A testimony for the Regal Rajputana architecture

-The Junagarh Fort in Bikaner is another architectural marvel in Rajasthan stands as the testimony for the grand Rajputana architecture.
-Until the 20th century, this magnificent fort was known in the name of Chintamani Mahal.
+The Junagarh Fort in Bikaner is another architectural marvel in Rajasthan that stands as the testimony for the grand Rajputana architecture.
+Until the 20th century, this magnificent fort was known in the name of the Chintamani Mahal.
 There are many palaces, forts and temples in Rajasthan to make it one of the best tourist destinations in India.

 The elegant Junagarh Fort is one among them which was built by Raja Rai Singh in 1588 AD.
 Unlike other forts in the state which were built on a hilltop, this fort located in the heart of the Bikaner City.
 It holds historical significance because this fort could not be conquered even after several attempts by invaders.
 Even after several attacks, Junagarh Fort still remains intact and attractive.
 A part of the Junagarh Fort has been converted into a museum that houses many ancient artifacts.